lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="identifier">Identifier</h3>

 An *identifier* is a name that uniquely identifies an entity.
-There are two types of identifiers, unquoted identifiers and backquoted identifiers.
+There are two types of identifiers, unquoted identifiers and back quoted identifiers.

-<h4>Unquoted Identifier</h4>
+<h4>Unquoted identifier</h4>

 An unquoted identifier is at least one character long.
 Valid characters that can be used are the following:
 * Digits `0-9`
 * Letters `a-z`, `A-Z`
 * Underscore `_`

-<h4>Backquoted Identifier</h4>
+<h4>Back quoted identifier</h4>

 This is an identifier that is embraced by grave accent <code>\`</code> characters.
-Backquoted identifier can contain any character including the grave accent character that has to be escaped like this <code>\`\`</code>.
+Back quoted identifier can contain any character including the grave accent character that must be escaped like this <code>\`\`</code>.

 The following example shows how to add a column name containing a special character: